banga/git-split-diffs/README.md

 ### Line wrapping

 By default, lines are wrapped to fit in the screen.
-If you prefer to truncate them update the `wrap-lines` setting:
+If you prefer to truncate them, update the `wrap-lines` setting:

 ```
 git config split-diffs.wrap-lines false